neilchvz/infrastructure-portfolio/automation/production-monitoring/config-reference/threshold-guide.md

 ## Layer Breakdown

 ### 1. Contracted ISP Speed
 The speed the client is paying for.
-This is the ceiling — actual throughput will always be below this due to the layers below.
+This is the ceiling: actual throughput will always be below this due to the layers below.

 Get this from the client's ISP contract or last invoice.